Disaster Preparation |

 - Your goal (before and after a disaster) is to have a good life, not just to survive.
 Fix problems

 in your "normal" life, don't just provide for a disaster.
-Fix your finances, your health, your physical fitness, your relationships.
+Fix your finances, your health,

-- Simplify your life.
+Fixing those will pay off in a post-disaster situation too. - Simplify your life.
 If you're driving 100 miles from home to work to school each day, a disaster could catch you

 stuck in the wrong place.
 If you're driving 40 miles every other day to go take care of your parents,